-Case Study 2: Whales: harvest or media icon?
+Case Study 2: Whales: media icon?

-Whaling is a crucial part of the consumptive wildlife use discussion because it matters on its own merit and because it triggered a new sort of conservation campaign culture.
+Whaling is a crucial part of the consumptive wildlife use discussion because over and above its intrinsic merit, it triggered a new sort of conservation campaign culture.
 It is core to the argument put forward by Wildlife Betrayed that this new, powerful sort of campaign is better at generating myths than in wrestling with real-world complexity.
-Whales show us how CITES was born with a bad political dynamic which baked-in NGO over-reach from the start.
-The leading campaigners had learned how to manipulate and outwit the International Whaling Commission (IWC) and use it to grandstand as it made Japan and Iceland into pariah states.
+Whales show us how CITES was born with a bad political dynamic which fostered NGO over-reach from the start.
+The leading campaigners had learned how to manipulate and outwit the International Whaling Commission (IWC) and use it to grandstand by making Japan and Iceland into pariah states.
 Much of that has unfolded in CITES with the additional complication that the campaigners blithely ignored the core CITES mandate of concern with species threatened by trade.
 Whales-though heavily over-exploited in the past-were in recent times neither threatened by trade nor facing extinction, but they were listed by CITES anyway without proper debate.